theuerc/Website/gitpod/docs/configure/teams/index.md

 There are two roles within a Gitpod team **team owners** and **team members**.
 Team members and owners can view branches and prebuilds for the projects within a team.
 Team members can open new workspaces directly from a branch in the dashboard.
 Team owners can manage other team members, reset user invite URLs, and manage [Team billing](/docs/configure/billing/team-billing).

-When you sign up for Gitpod you gain access to a **Personal Account** where you can add [Projects](/docs/configure/projects).
 To collaborate with others on projects you can create a **Team** and invite others as team members.

 ### View teams